 The wound should be inspected during dressing changes and appropriate treatment given if there are (a) signs of infection (increased pain, increase redness, wound drainage), (b) bleeding, (c) a change in wound color and/or odor, (d) irritation (increased redness and/or inflammation), (e) maceration (skin whitening),(f) hypergranulation (excessive tissue formation), (g) sensitivity (allergic reaction),(h) no signs of healing.

-In the management of partial-thickness burns and donor sites, adherence to the wound bed of AQUACEL® Ag Burn is a desired characteristic (see Directions for use).
+In the management of partial-thickness burns and donor sites, adherence to the wound bed of AQUACEL® Ag Burn is a desirable (see Directions for Use).

 If you have difficulty removing the dressing, it should be soaked with sterile water or sterile saline until it removes easily.
 (For partial-thickness burns, please refer to the Partial Thickness Burns section of the package insert.)

 AQUACEL® Ag Burn is not compatible with oil-based products, such as petrolatum.

-Appropriate supportive measures should be taken where indicated (e.g., use of graduation compression bandaging in the management of venous leg ulcers or pressure relief measure in the management of pressure ulcers, systemic antiobiotics and frequent monitoring in the treatment of wound infection, control of blood glucose for diabetic ulcers, etc.)
+Appropriate supportive measures should be taken where indicated (e.g., use of graduated compression bandaging in the management of venous leg ulcers or pressure relief measures in the management of pressure injuries, systemic antibiotics and frequent monitoring in the treatment of wound infection, control of blood glucose for diabetic ulcers, etc.)

 In partial-thickness (second-degree) burns, consider alternate (surgical) procedures if the wound has not re-epithelialized after 14 days.

 AQUACEL® Ag Burn is not intended for use as a surgical sponge.

 The use of AQUACEL® Ag Burn has not been studied in wounds due to herpes simplex or impetigo.

 While it has been observed that certain silver-containing products may cause skin discoloration following prolonged use, clinical studies with AQUACEL® Ag Burn have shown no such skin discoloration.